What is Define, Measure, Analyze, Improve, Control (DMAIC)?

 Can DMAIC be used in non-manufacturing settings?

 Absolutely!
-While DMAIC started in manufacturing, it works great in services, healthcare, finance, and even education.
-The principles of measuring, analyzing, and improving processes apply anywhere there’s a workflow that needs fixing.
-It’s like a Swiss Army knife – versatile and useful in many situations.
+Although it originated in manufacturing, DMAIC has proven to be highly effective across services, health care, finance, and even education.
+The rules for measuring, analyzing, and improving a process apply where ever there’s a workflow that needs fixing.
+It’s the Swiss Army knife of storytelling — versatile and useful in many contexts.

 Why You Can Trust Our Research